ShahzadaNasirUddin/ShahzadaNasirUddin/README.md

-- 👋 Hi, I’m @shahzada nasir uddin
-- 🌱 I’m currently studying software engineering
-- # Hi there, I'm Shahzad Anasiruddin 👋
+- # Hi there, I'm Shahzada Nasir uddin 👋

 ## About Me
 - 🌱 I’m currently learning new technologies and improving my coding skills.